 Morning journey patterns –

 Evening journey patterns –

-The award winning lights are designed by Northern Ireland based See.Sense to be daylight visible, enhancing cyclist safety in all lighting conditions.
-The light recently won ‘Best Bike Gadget’ by readers of road.cc, the UK’s biggest online cycling website.
-It uses sensor technology to flash brighter and faster in riskier situations such as road junctions and roundabouts.
-The sensors can also anonymously gather data on the cyclist’s environment such as the quality of the road surface, cycling routes, accidents and near-miss events – ‘providing accurate quantitative and qualitative data, allowing the city to be mapped like never before’
+These award-winning lights are designed to be daylight visible, enhancing cyclist safety in all lighting and road conditions.
+The light recently won ‘Best Bike Gadget’ in road.cc – the UK’s biggest online cycling website – and uses sensor technology to flash brighter and faster in riskier situations such as road junctions and roundabouts.
+In addition, the sensors can also anonymously gather data on the cyclist’s environment, including the quality of the road surface, cycling routes, accidents and near-miss events, thus providing accurate quantitative and qualitative data which allows the city to be mapped like never before.